 All of the information in this section of the website is important to help you win your case.
 Here are few key pieces of general information that every person involved in a District Court case should know.

 - A legal claim is different that a moral claim.
 Just because you have been treated unfairly does not mean that you have a legal case.
 The law covers many but not all wrongs.
-Sometimes you have been treated unfairly but the law does not provide protection.
+Sometimes you may have been treated unfairly but the law does not provide protection.

 - Defendants need to understand the law, too.
 Although the plaintiff (the person who started the case) has the burden of proving his/her case, the person who was sued also needs to have the same type of legal knowledge.
 In order to show the weaknesses in the story told by the other side, you must understand the law and the rules that apply to the case.

-Visit The District Court Self-Help Website for more information.
+Visit the District Court Self-Help Website for more information.